 Image Credit: Creative Commons Zero from Wikimedia Commons

-Shakespeare strips humanity to the bone through his exploration of the various experiences and emotions people undergo.
+Shakespeare strips humanity to the bone through his exploration of the various experiences and emotions people go through.
 He does this so compellingly that his works are still used by people today as a means of coping with their lives and making sense of the world.

-His characters go through it all: they lose (and kill) their parents, fall head over heels in love, rule kingdoms and destroy kingdoms, just to name a few.
-Reading his works is a reminder that things could always be worse — at least you haven't fallen in love with a girl from your enemy's family, eloped with her, and then killed yourself because you thought she was dead (looking at you, Romeo).
+His characters go through it all: they lose (and kill) their parents, fall head over heels in love, rule kingdoms and destroy kingdoms.
+Reading his works is a reminder that things could always be worse—at least you haven't fallen in love with a girl from your enemy's family, eloped with her and then killed yourself because you thought she was dead (looking at you, Romeo).

 They're also a reminder that you're not alone in your feelings.
-It's comforting to know that a seventeenth-century playwright wrote about the same overwhelming grief and devastating heartbreak that you're feeling today.
+It's a comfort to know that a seventeenth-century playwright wrote about the same overwhelming grief and devastating heartbreak that you're feeling today.

 3. Historical Insights